jjgradwell/RecipeLang/readme.md

 Remove the pie from the oven and set aside to cool.
 Cut two small holes in the top of the pork pie and pour in the pork jelly mixture (you may need to heat it through gently to loosen the mixture for pouring).
 Chill in the fridge until the jelly is set.```
 ```

+### Notes

+This is a partially complete project, sections for displaying recipes, shopping lists and searching recipes have still to be completed.
+Indexing and search features are also planned.